-In a previous thoughts post, I touched on my take on the steps that I feel are part of the image making process and part of the development of a style.
+In a previous thoughts post, I touched on my take of the steps that I feel are part of the image making process and that are also part of the development of style.
 I dubbed them the three C's.
 I would like to have another look and expand on my thoughts regarding them (and add a "C").

 No single step is capable of creating a truly outstanding image, they are all needed.
 Like an engine, even the smallest, most boring part is important.

-Concept may be strongly defined or not but either way it there must be a concept on some level, consciously or unconsciously or there is no process.
-If the image is personal, the intent may simply be to search for a good enough subject to fit with a style or idea.
-If the photograph is for another then communication is vital so the image maker can create what the image conceiver wants.
+Concept may be strongly defined or not but either way there must be a concept on some level, consciously or unconsciously.
+Without it there is no process.
+If the image is personal, the intent may simply be to search for a good enough subject to fit with a style or loose idea.
+If the photograph is for another then communication is vital so the image maker can create what the image receiver wants.

 Either way, the concept sets up the direction and intent, creating requirements and setting limits for the following steps.